The Future for the Martin Luther King Jr. Memorial Library

 Martinez + Johnson is a D.C.-based firm that has extensive experience with historic renovation projects including D.C.’s Takoma Park and Georgetown libraries.
 Mecanoo is a Dutch-based firm whose work includes Boston’s Dudley Municipal Center and the Library of Birmingham in England.

-request for qualifications (RFQ) to identify interested firms with experience working on similar projects.
+The three-phase architect selection process began in August when the Library issued a request for qualifications (RFQ) to identify interested firms with experience working on similar projects.
 An expert panel reviewed submissions from 26 firms that responded to the RFQ by the Sept.
 23 deadline.

 On Oct.
 18, ten firms were selected from the original 26 to move to the second round in the search for an architecture team.
 The 10 firms were invited to respond to a request for technical proposal to determine how each firm would approach designing the library.
 Proposals were due Nov.
 20. Firms were not asked to submit design concepts during this round.
 Instead, proposals will be judged by a team of library, urban planning, architecture and preservation experts that will evaluate the firms based on the following: